hexiaoxiao-cs/hexiaoxiao-cs.github.io/_pages/about.md

 Recent News:

+*Oct 2024*: We release the project webpage for [**DICE: Discrete Inversion Enabling Controllable Editing For Multinomial Diffusion and Masked Generative Models**](https://hexiaoxiao-cs.github.io/DICE).

 *Sept 2023*: Our work **Mining multi-center heterogeneous medical data with distributed synthetic learning** has been accepted by **Nature Communications**.

 *May 2023*: Our work **DMCVR: Morphology-Guided Diffusion Model for 3D Cardiac Volume Reconstruction** has been accepted by **MICCAI 2023**.